DarkPro1337/main/content/cv/index.md

 ## Job Experience

 ### Tools Programmer
-**Saber Interactive** in Yerevan <span style="float: right;">*2022 – Present*</span>
+**Saber Interactive** in Yerevan <span style="float: right;">2022—Present</span>
-- **Led the development of key tools** like debugging utilities and level editors, adding new features that made workflows faster and adapted the tools to meet changing project needs.
+- **Contributed to the development of key tools** like debugging utilities and level editors, adding new features that made workflows faster and adapted the tools to meet changing project needs.
-- **Managed and improved the maintenance of tools**, fixing bugs, performing updates, and ensuring tools were up-to-date, reducing reported issues by 25%.
+- **Managed and improved the maintenance of tools**, fixing bugs, performing updates, and ensuring tools were up to date, reducing reported issues by 25%.
-- **Created WPF tools** with a user-friendly interface, reducing manual work by 20% and boosting team efficiency.
+- **Created tools using Windows Presentation Foundation (WPF)** with a user-friendly interface, reducing manual work by 20% and boosting team efficiency.
-- **Worked with design teams** to update UI elements using Figma, leading to better user satisfaction.
+- **Worked with design teams** to update UI elements using Figma, improving user satisfaction.
-- **Optimized code** to reduce interface lag by 30%, improving performance.
+- **Enhanced existing WPF-based tool interfaces**, improving performance and user satisfaction by optimizing UI elements and reducing lag by 30%.
 - **Developed custom WPF controls**, adding new features and making the tools more effective for the team.
-- **Integrated APIs** to expand tool functionality and improve how tools connect with other systems.
+- **Integrated both internal company APIs and external APIs** (e.g., Figma) to enhance tool functionality and improve system interoperability.
-- **Maintained high code quality** through regular code reviews and version control with Perforce.
+- **Maintained code quality** through regular code reviews and version control with Perforce.

 ## Education

-**Admiral Makarov State University of Maritime and Inland Shipping** in Kotlas <span style="float: right;">*2018 – 2021*</span>
+**Admiral Makarov State University of Maritime and Inland Shipping** in Kotlas <span style="float: right;">2018—2021</span>
 * GPA: "**4.72** out of 5.0".
 * Qualification: **Information Systems Technician**.
 * Associate’s Degree, Vocational **Diploma with Honors** in **Information Systems**.